-My design practice is rooted in user experience design, service design, and systems thinking.
-I believe that impactful design is collaborative, evidence-based, and iterative; I use codesign, inclusive facilitation, and social behaviour change techniques to create and test solutions that are desirable and feasible.
-Having worked in digital for almost a decade, I work collaboratively with multidisciplinary teams and in agile and lean environments to produce site maps, wireframes, and prototypes, always with the intent of creating intuitive and contextual user experiences.
+My design practice is rooted in the principles of Human-Centred Design, user experience (UX) design, service design, and systems thinking.
+I believe that impactful design is collaborative, evidence-based, and iterative; I use participatory methods, inclusive facilitation, and social behaviour change techniques to cocreate, test, and scale solutions that are desirable and feasible.
+I have worked with multidisciplinary teams and in agile and lean environments to shape product strategy, and craft site maps, wireframes, and prototypes, always with the intent of creating intuitive and contextual user experiences.

 Designing and scaling a digital health platform for youth in Rwanda